Dark Night: A True Batman Story: Plot

 The surgery goes well, but Dini has made up his mind: he is not writing Batman anymore.
 Back at his apartment, Dini does not want to write any scenes for Mask of the Phantasm.
 His imagination of the Joker appears, enjoying how low Dini has gotten, until Batman reappears and punches Joker away, demanding Dini to get back to work and stop being sorry for himself.
 This only gets Dini into wanting to buy a gun, until he remembers Nevada when he was a kid: his rifle nearly pointed at his brother's head when he tried to pull the trigger, vowing himself not to use guns, just like Batman.
 Dini starts drinking during cold nights, which leads to him getting pneumonia.
 Dini still decides to stay home, which leads to another conflict between and the imaginations of Batman and Joker, to which Dini realizes he is that invisible boy again when he was eight.
 Scaring himself, he asks Batman for help, to which he tells him only he can get himself out.
 Taking baby steps, Dini resumes work on Batman Animated and goes out shopping, sees a therapist (with Harley Quinn appearing along her too).
 This all begins to help Dini, and by doing things he loves, it helps him cope with the trauma from the mugging.

-The audience is revealed to be Batman's Rogues Gallery.
+The audience is revealed to be Batman's rogues gallery.
 All of whom taking his story and morals of it apart, but Dini deflects all of them, winning the arguments they bring up.
-Explaining living in fear and wanting revenge was not the life he wanted to live after the incident.
+He explained that living in fear and wanting revenge was not the life he wanted to live after the incident.
 The villains go away, and using an old idea from Batman Beyond, Joker is "walled up" in the Batcave.
 Ending his story, he thanks Batman for saving the day by telling him to stand up.
 He leaves his office at WB, but before he does, he bumps into Harley Quinn.